top of page

 Stephanie: Being a first-generation student means various things to me, like being one of the first people in my family who can explain what the jargon being thrown around in the media truly means.
 While I can acknowledge the inspiration that being a first-generation student gives me, I also am conscious of the immense pressure I have felt at times.

 In my freshman year of school, I took a class that explored the connection between presidents and the role they played in the country's decision to go to war.
-I was one of only two people of color in the room and during that first class, I left because I felt so undeserving of being there and I did not think there was anything I could add to the conversation.
+I was one of only two people of color in the room during that first class, and I felt so undeserving of being there.
+I did not think there was anything I could add to the conversation.
 I wanted to drop the class because of the emotional turmoil I experienced, but ultimately I stayed.

-My decision to stay came after a few days of heavy reflection.
-I figured the reason that I had seldom heard history from the perspective of someone of color was that they were not allowed a voice during the time that history was taking place, and since then people of color have felt uncomfortable in such a white-dominated space.
-I took this class as an opportunity to not have to be in the room and contribute to the way those conversations happen and which narratives are being shared.
+My decision to stay came after I realized the reason that I had seldom heard history from the perspective of people of color was that they were not allowed a voice during that time in history.
+I took this class as an opportunity to be in the room and contribute to the way those conversations happen and which narratives are being shared.

 AO: Thinking back to your time so far in Access Opportunity, do you have a favorite moment that stands out?